Free International Shipping For Most Products

 Apart from acupuncture, cupping (baguan) and skin scraping (guasha) can be used to stimulate blood and energy flow.

 Skin scraping, for example, lightly bruises the body through vigorous rubbing, and is believed to chafe off unhealthy elements from the body and stimulate blood flow.
-Physician Chen explains that this treatment covers the spleen-related channels and helps to remove unhealthy dampness from the body.
+Physician Zhang explains that this treatment covers the spleen-related channels and helps to remove unhealthy dampness from the body.

 3. HERBAL TREATMENTS